surdouski/surdouski-index/README.md

-# Index

-_This is not an all inclusive list.
-Just making it a bit easier for me to find my own repos, for the most part._
+_Note: This is not an all inclusive list._

-## libraries
+# libraries

 - [micropython-sniffs](https://github.com/surdouski/micropython-sniffs) - MQTT routing. (micropython)
   - ```mpremote mip install github:surdouski/micropython-sniffs```